oceanprotocol-archive/dev-ocean/doc/service-agreements.md

 ### Service agreement negotiation

 Before the service agreements are deployed or invoked as smart-contracts on the Ocean keeper network, they should be negotiated off-chain between all the involved parties.
-Once all parties agree on the parameters and values in an agreement, then it SHOULD be invoked/initialized using the smart contracts.
+Once all parties agree on the parameters and values in an agreement, then it should be invoked/initialized using the smart contracts.

 // TODO - add more details - json data with key value pairs - values go in as smart contract invocation parameters